 Karl Popper was right about science, but wrong about physics.
-The most illustrative and intuitive difference is that if an observer 'violates' a scientific theory (say by performing a knowledge-bearing experiment that falsifies it), then said scientific theory is simply falsified (happens every other day, no harm done), whereas an observer cannot violate the laws of physics; otherwise the system "goes kaput" (not sure what that exactly means, but probably quite painful).
-Mathematically, the distinction occurs because scientific theories are entailed by knowledge, as the formal axiomatic representations of an experimental image (and are thus subject to falsification via the fundamental theorem of science), whereas the fundamental physics is entailed not by an experimental image but by the definition of the observer as a measure of knowledge over said image.
-The observer cannot violate the fundamental physics without violating its own definition (i.e. by ceasing to be a measure space of knowledge).
+The most notable difference is that if an observer 'violates' a scientific theory, then said scientific theory is simply falsified (happens every other day, no harm done), whereas an observer cannot violate the laws of physics without violating its own definition.
+Mathematically, the distinction occurs because scientific theories are entailed by knowledge as the formal axiomatic representations of an experimental image (and are thus subject to falsification via the fundamental theorem of science), whereas the fundamental physics is entailed not by an experimental image but by the definition of the observer as a measure space of knowledge over said image.
+The observer cannot violate the fundamental physics without ceasing to be a measure space of knowledge.